 - 1. Enter the full path to the folder in the Path field or select the desired folder in the folders tree.
+Managed vaults can be organized:

+- On the hard drives local to the storage node.

+- On a network share (SMB/CIFS).

-Managed vaults can be organized: - On the hard drives local to the storage node. - On a network share. - On a Storage Area Network (SAN). - On a Network Attached Storage (NAS). - On a tape library locally attached to the storage node.
+- On a Network File System (NFS) share.

+- On a Storage Area Network (SAN).

+- On a Network Attached Storage (NAS).

+- On a tape library locally attached to the storage node.

-To create a new folder for the vault in the selected location, click 🧖 Create folder.
+To create a new folder for the vault in the selected location, click 📮 Create folder.